-print = none (default) or points: To label the vertices of the triangulation.
+- print = none (default) or points: To label the vertices of the triangulation.
 This also adds a dot at each vertex.
-Without label, there is still the dot.

-meshpoint = \(\nabla value \rangle\) (default: P): The letter(s) used to label the vertices of the triangulation.
-It is included in the math mode delimiters \(\frac{\cdots}{\cdots}\)...\(\frac{\cdots}{\cdot}\).
-The bounding box points are labeled with numbers 1 to 4 and with a star exponent.

-tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
-With this option, tikz becomes the drawing engine.

-scale = \(value \) (default: 1cm): The scale option defines the scale at which the picture is drawn (the same for both axes).
+Without label, there is still the dot. - meshpoint = \(\value \rightarrow \) (default: P): The letter(s) used to label the vertices of the triangulation.
+It is included in the math mode delimiters \$...\$.
+The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
+With this option, tikz becomes the drawing engine. - scale = \langle value \rangle (default: 1cm): The scale option defines the scale at which the picture is drawn (the same for both axes).
 It must contain the unit of length (cm, pt, etc.).